 Who maintains and runs HSTS preload Service?

 Google runs and maintains the preloaded program for HSTS.
-By following guidelines and adding HSTS header for your websites successfully, the browser will never use an unsecured HTTP link to connect to your domain.
+By following guidelines and adding the HSTS header for your websites successfully, the browser will never use an unsecured HTTP link to connect to your domain.
 Although Google hosts the service, all browsers supporting HSTS can use the preload list provided by Google.

 How to submit site HSTS requests to the preload list?